Impossible Thing #3: Free Arts

 A new conventional wisdom began to spring up around free software, led in part by theorists like Eric Raymond, who were interested in the economics of free software production.
 Much of this thought centered around service-based and other ancillary sales for supporting free software.
 Based on this kind of thinking, it's fairly easy to imagine extending free licensing ideas to utilitarian works.
 But what about aesthetic works?
 The Creative Commons was established in 2002, largely to solve the kinds of licensing problems that aesthetic works might encounter, and it has been remarkably successful, pushing the envelope of even this newer wave of thought.
 Today, Creative Commons licensed works number in at least the tens of millions.
-And more than a quarter of those are using the "Attribution" or "Attribution-ShareAlike" free licenses.
+And more than a quarter of those are using the free "Attribution" or "Attribution-ShareAlike" licenses.

 The economics of free software is not so difficult to support.
 After all, we don't value software for what it is, but for what it does.
 No one really just sits and admires Microsoft Word, or LyX, or AbiWord.
 They use one of these programs to create written works.
 An interoffice memo written in AbiWord may be indistinguishable from one written in MS Word, and AbiWord is cheaper and more flexible.
 Thus, from the user's point of view, AbiWord may be a complete replacement of Microsoft Word.

-Figure 3.1: In a notional Museum of Software, software is displayed for aesthetic value, rather than utilitarian.
-The presence of one piece of software in such a collection doesn't invalidate another, because no piece can Figure 3.1: In a notional Museum of Software, software is displayed for aesthetic value, rather than utilitarian.
+In a notional Museum of Software, software is displayed for aesthetic value, rather than utilitarian.
 The presence of one piece of software in such a collection doesn't invalidate another, because no piece can "replace" the aesthetic value of another (only its utilitarian value).

 That was a contrived example, because software usually isn't valued aesthetically.
 But this is the norm for artistic works.
 If you are a Beatles fan, you will never be satisfied with a free-licensed band that just "sounds a lot like the Beatles" or "can be used the same way as the Beatles songs".